smycynek/quizwiz/README.md

 Version 0.1.0
 Copyright 2020 Steven Mycynek

-I wanted to create a full stack project from scratch included:
+I wanted to create a full stack project from scratch that included:

 * UI (React and redux-forms)
 * State management (Redux and redux-sauce)
 * API Workflow (apisauce and redux-sagas)
-* Back-End (Django Rest Framework)
+* A database-driven back-end (Django Rest Framework with Postgres)
 * Deployment (Heroku)

 ## Usage